manthanpatel12/creditcard/README.md

 # creditcard
-#this is only a design of credit card
+this is only a design of credit card.

-#this is not a original working credit card
+this is not a original working credit card.